cityofaustin/ags-service-publisher/README.md

 ## Overview

-The primary purpose of this tool is to automate the publishing of ArcGIS Pro projects to Map Services on ArcGIS Server, using [YAML][1] configuration files to define the service folders, environments, services, [service properties](#service-properties), [data source mappings](#data-source-mappings) and more.
-Publishing geocoding services is also supported, with some limitations (e.g. no data source mapping).
+The primary purpose of this tool is to automate the publishing of ArcGIS Pro projects to services on ArcGIS Server, using [YAML][1] configuration files to define the service folders, environments, services, [service properties](#service-properties), [data source mappings](#data-source-mappings) and more.
+You can publish `MapServer`, `FeatureServer`, `ImageServer` and `GeocodeServer` services using this tool.

 Additional features include [cleaning up](#clean-up-services) outdated services and [generating reports](#generate-reports) about existing services and the datasets they reference on ArcGIS Server.